Veterans left out of Wales team to face Scotland

 It includes first Wales starts for Exeter Chiefs pair Dafydd Jenkins and Christ Tshiunza while Tommy Reffell completes a new-look back-row.

-Ken Owens, Adam Beard and Jack Morgan are the only forwards kept in.
+Ken Owens, Adam Beard and Jac Morgan are the only forwards kept in.

 The backline is unchanged, but the omissions in the pack signal the start of a changing of the guard for Wales.